mileswildmore18/Apple/README.md

 # Apple

 ## Description
 Welcome to the Apple page!
 Here you will find amazing apple products that just came out with new features that will blow your mind!
-Youw ill be able to to see how it functions along with witnessing what makes them stand out from one another!
-Enjoy your search with n
+You will be able to to see how it functions along with witnessing what makes them stand out from one another!
+Enjoy your search with new products!

 ## Table of Contents
  * [Description](#description)